Lena Katina: 2009–2016: Solo career: This Is Who I Am and Esta Soy Yo

-On 17 June 2011, Katina's single "Never Forget" premiered on the Mexican radio station FMTU 103–7 in Monterrey.
+On 17 June 2011 Katina's single "Never Forget" premiered on the Mexican radio station FMTU 103–7 in Monterrey.
 The release, once available on iTunes, also included the song "Stay".
 In July, Katina and her band appeared on Rawsession, where they performed original acoustic versions of Owl City's "Deer in the Headlights", Alexandra Stan's "Mr. Saxobeat", and her own "Never Forget".
 The three tracks were later released as an EP titled RAWsession 07.14.11.

-In September 2011, Katina released the song "Waiting" and featured on the track "Tic-Toc" by Mexican pop band Belanova.
+In September 2011 Katina released the song "Waiting" and featured on the track "Tic-Toc" by Mexican pop band Belanova.
 This was included on Belanova's fifth studio album, Sueño Electro II.
 On 9 December 2011, the single "Keep on Breathing" came out.
 The track was used to raise funds for children affected by the earthquake and tsunami in Japan.

-In September 2012, Katina collaborated with Russian rapper T-Killah on the track "Shot".
+In September 2012 Katina collaborated with Russian rapper T-Killah on the track "Shot".
 The Russian version of the song, titled "Ya Budu Ryadom", came out the following year.
 On 24 September 2013, Katina issued the single "Lift Me Up", which peaked at number 31 on the Billboard Dance Club Songs.

-On 17 March 2014, Katina released her first live album, European Fan Weekend 2013 Live, which included her solo material as well as a number of t.A.T.u. tracks.
+On 17 March 2014 Katina released her first live album, European Fan Weekend 2013 Live, which included her solo material as well as a number of t.A.T.u. tracks.
 In September, she announced via Facebook that her debut studio album, This Is Who I Am, would be released on 18 November 2014, preceded by the single "Who I Am" on 7 October.
 On 12 March 2015, the album's fourth single, "An Invitation", aired.

 In July 2016, a Spanish version of This Is Who I Am was released, under the title Esta Soy Yo.

-2017–present: Mono, television work, and Maneken
+2017–2025: Mono, television work, and Maneken

-In October 2017, Katina released her new English-language single "Silent Hills".
+In October 2017 Katina released her new English-language single "Silent Hills".
 In December, she published the song "Here I Go Again", a collaboration with Daddy Mercury.
 On 3 March 2018, she released the Russian-language ballad "после нас" ("After Us"), a nostalgic retrospective on her time with t.A.T.u.
 This was followed by three more Russian-language singles later that year: "Косы" ("Braids"), "Куришь" ("You Smoke"), and "Макдоналдс" ("McDonald's").
 In 2019, Katina published the singles "Стартрек" ("Star Trek") in April and "Моно" ("Mono") in June.
 Later the same month, she announced the upcoming release of her first Russian-language opus, titled Моно.
 The eight-track album was released on 26 July.
 In November, another single, "Никогда" ("Never"), came out.